 I turn around, startled by the sudden deep voice that vibrates from behind me, my gaze collides with deep brown eyes.
 The guy frowns in my direction, bushy brows creased, and I wasn’t for sure if he was looking at me or just in my general direction; when he angled his head a little further in my direction, I knew he was talking to me.

 Flicking my gaze from him to the building, I gulp.
 “Ah, no— I mean, yes, I-I’m all right.”

-The sound of his footsteps behind me, alert that he was inching closer, from the corner of my eye his form positioned beside me; his head tilted up as he stared at the college building.
+The sound of his footsteps behind me alerted that he was inching closer, from the corner of my eye his form positioned beside me; his head tilted up as he stared at the college building.

-I watch him, my gaze sliding down the features of his face, taking in his jawline, the curve of his cheeks, his darker skin toned and lashes that curled and brushed against his cheekbones.
+I watch him from the corner of my eye, my gaze sliding down the features of his face, taking in his jawline, the curve of his cheeks, his darker skin tone and lashes that curled and brushed against his cheekbones with each blink.
 His gaze finds mine.